 link between cortisol reactivity/recovery and aggression

 mitigating impact of self-compassion on burnout among firefighters

 psychological and neuropsychological impact of mindfulness training on female veterans and their children

-impact of Mindfulness-Based Cognitive Therapy for Perinatal Depression on maternal and infant birth outcomes.
+impact of mindfulness-based cognitive therapy for perinatal depression (MBCT-PD) on maternal and infant birth outcomes.

 A specific training program for law enforcement officers is being evaluated for its effectiveness at helping them cope with the rigors of the job.